awsdocs/aws-freertos-docs/doc_source/userguide/ota-demo.md

 1. Calls `OTA_AgentInit` to create the OTA task and registers a callback to be used when the OTA task is complete\.

-Before you can use OTA updates, read [Amazon FreeRTOS Over\-the\-Air Updates](freertos-ota-dev.md) and complete all prerequisites listed there\.
+Before you can use OTA updates, read [FreeRTOS Over\-the\-Air Updates](freertos-ota-dev.md) and complete all prerequisites listed there\.

-After you complete the setup for OTA updates, download, build, flash, and run the Amazon FreeRTOS OTA demo on a platform that supports OTA functionality\.
-Device\-specific demo instructions are available for the following Amazon FreeRTOS\-qualified devices:
+After you complete the setup for OTA updates, download, build, flash, and run the FreeRTOS OTA demo on a platform that supports OTA functionality\.
+Device\-specific demo instructions are available for the following FreeRTOS\-qualified devices:
 + [Texas Instruments CC3220SF\-LAUNCHXL](download-ota-ti.md)
 + [Microchip Curiosity PIC32MZEF](download-ota-mchip.md)
 + [Espressif ESP32](download-ota-esp.md)